How to Create a Sustainable SEO Strategy in 2023

 - Voice searches most often take the form of sentences, with the average search being between six and 10 words, according to Bing.

-To excel at voice SEO, use tools such as BuzzSumo Question Analyzer to identify the most commonly asked questions online across hundreds of thousands of forums, including Amazon, Reddit, Quora, and Q&A websites.
+To excel at voice SEO, use tools to identify the most commonly asked questions online across hundreds of thousands of forums, including Amazon, Reddit, Quora, and Q&A websites.

 Local SEO, which involves optimizing a website to be found in local search results, is an important discipline to include in your SEO strategy if you are a retailer or service provider with physical locations.
 It’s also important if your market is geographically driven, whether you have a storefront or not.